 Pea Puffers are known to inhabit at least 13 different rivers across Kerala and southern Karnataka, in the Western Ghats of Peninsular India.

-Unlike most other species of freshwater pufferfish, with a couple of exceptions, the Pea Puffers are naturally found in large shoals of their own kind, for social and security reasons.
+Unlike most other species of freshwater pufferfish, with a couple of exceptions, Pea Puffers are naturally found in large shoals of their own kind, for social and security reasons.
 We discuss this in greater detail further on in this guide.

 Pea Puffers are classified as ‘vulnerable’ on the IUCN Red List due to habitat loss, pollution and over-fishing to supply the aquarium trade.
 They remain relatively common in some areas of India, but they are becoming increasingly rarer in other areas where it is believed that the population has decreased by as much as 50% in recent years.